 8. Take part in a blogging challenge

 There are various blogging challenges that happen throughout the year.
 Two of the most well known are Blogtober and Blogmas.
-If you choose to do a blogging challenge on a theme such as Halloween or Christmas, this might give you inspiration for themed blog posts to write.
+If you choose to do a blogging challenge on a theme such as Autumm or Christmas, this might give you inspiration for themed blog posts to write.

 9. Ask your readers